kpsonGG/sumankumar/README.md

 This is my first portfolio website .

-I mainly use HTML CSS and JAVASCRIPT to create this webpage .
+I mainly used HTML CSS and JAVASCRIPT to create this webpage .